stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 * **Anchors.** What grounds the protagonist.
 * **Affinities.** Finer specializations.

+## Memories and Advancing

+At Minor Milestones, protagonists gain Memories by Reflecting on their Aspects, Connections, and Agendas.
+Protagonists have a 5 slot Inventory Counter for Memories.
+When a protagonist gains a Memory, they note the Trait associated with that Memory.

+When a protagonist fills their fifth Memory Counter, they clear it and may advance any number of Aspects, Connections, and Agendas related to the cleared Memories.
+To advance a Trait, update it to reflect changes to a protagonist's goals, personality, and relationships.

+When a protagonist advances a Trait, they gain a benefit depending on that Trait.

 ## **Aspects**

 Each protagonist has three Aspects, which are assigned at creation.
 Aspects are Permanent, Neutral Traits that express core truths about the character.
 The three Aspects are: